danny899/how-to-docs/multi-git-accounts/README.md

 If you have issue with the SSH key switch, make sure your SSH agent is running, run `eval "$(ssh-agent -s)"`

 ## Done.
 Now you have both GitHub accounts working on the same machine.
-Feel free to leave any comment if you have hit issues.
+Feel free to leave any comments or questions.